Turks worry as sons go to fight in Syria

 Seker is one of several deputies who have called for parliament to launch an investigation into Turkish fighters being recruited for Syria.

-The danger of violence hitting neighboring countries was illustrated last week when suicide bombers targeted Iran's embassy in Lebanon, killing 25 people.
+The danger of violence hitting neighbouring countries was illustrated last week when suicide bombers targeted Iran's embassy in Lebanon, killing 25 people.
 An anti-Assad Sunni Muslim militant group claimed responsibility.

 In Turkey, a bomb attack in May killed 53 people in the border town of Reyhanli, although the authorities say suspects being tried over the attack are linked to Assad, not the Islamist rebels.